suhail017/Suhail-cheswx-documentation/process_readme.md

 # Overview

-Initially, cheswx process requires 2 different steps to run; Preprocess and Main simulation.
+Initially, cheswx process requires two steps to run; Preprocess and Main simulation.
 Before starting any of the process, we need to define some initail parameters at [cwx_config.ini](https://github.com/suhail017/cheswx-1/blob/master/cwx_config.ini) file.
 Please change the line 8 and 9 for Interpolation start and end date according to your need.
 Change data_root location according to your local machine or HPC directory.
 Also change observavation start and end date (Line 6 & 7) if you plan to update the database.

+## Initialization

+Make sure you have downloaded and activated required conda environment for cheswx.
+You can find all the required conda environments in [here](https://github.com/suhail017/cheswx-1/tree/master/Conda_envs).
+For the most process, we are using the ``obsio_env.yml`` conda environment.

 ## Running order of the ChesWx Preprocess